Developing a Leadership Program in an IT Company: Best Practices

 The comprehensive training program includes a number of modules that allow us to successfully tackle the challenges of building world-class competencies in the areas of outsourcing and engineering.
 These are:

-• New succession pool program Fresh Leads aimed at building a talent pool for the position of Team Leader.
+- The new succession pool program, Fresh Leads, aims to build a talent pool for the Team Leader position.
 The program consists of eight modules that include classroom training sessions, case studies, and workshops.

 Best Practices